amosquet/AlmondManttv/README.md

 - 👋 Hi, I’m @AlmondManttv
 - 👀 I’m interested in many things!
 Coding is one of them
-- 🌱 I’m currently learning Python and am planning on learning Java and C#
+- 🌱 I’m currently learning Python and planning to learn Java and C
 - 💞️ Am I looking to collaborate?
-Sure! if you can help out with the developement of my projets then sure or if you want me to help with one of yours that all good too!
+Sure! if you think that you can help me or if you want me to help with one of your projects that all good too!
 - 📫 How to reach me almondman@trollclan.com

 <!---